-Ifosfamide is a chemotherapy drug that is usually used to treat sarcoma, testicular cancer and some types of lymphomas.
-Occasionally, it may be used to treat other types of cancer.
 This information should ideally be read with our general information about chemotherapy and your type of cancer.

 Back to top

-through a fine, plastic tube inserted under the skin and into a vein near your collarbone (central line)
+a fine tube that goes under the skin of your chest and into a vein close by (central line)

-into a fine tube inserted into a vein in the crook of your arm (PICC line).
+a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

 Risk of infection

-Contact your doctor or the hospital straight away if:
+Contact the hospital straight away on the contact number you’ve been given if:

-you suddenly feel unwell even with a normal temperature.
+you suddenly feel unwell, even with a normal temperature

 Bruising and bleeding